jonathanbossenger/wp-learn-javascript/03-adding-attribute-richtext/readme.md

 ### Using the block attribute

-Now that you have the RichText compenent in place in your edit funciton, you can replace the value with the value of the content attribute.
-Before you to that, it would be a good idea to update the attribute to have a default value, which you can do by assinging a "default" item in the attribute in block.json
+Now that you have the RichText component in place in your edit function, you can replace the value with the value of the content attribute.
+Before you to that, it would be a good idea to update the attribute to have a default value, which you can do by assigning a "default" item in the attribute in block.json

 ```json
   "attributes": {